 - Letters of Recommendation

-The applicant must submit at least two letters of recommendation addressing the applicant's academic and professional potential.
+The applicant must submit at least one letter of recommendation addressing the applicant’s academic and professional potential.
 Letters of recommendation must identify you as a JM applicant.
-Recommendations submitted directly to George Mason University Antonin Scalia Law School must be either sent directly from the recommender’s e-mail account or via post in a sealed envelope and bear the author's signature across the sealed envelope flap.
+Recommendations submitted directly to George Mason University Antonin Scalia Law School must be either sent directly from the recommender’s e-mail account or via post in a sealed envelope and bear the author’s signature across the sealed envelope flap.

-All applicants must complete an informal interview with the Director of the Juris Master (JM) Degree Program.
+All applicants must complete an informal interview.
 Interviews may take place in-person at the George Mason Arlington campus or remotely via Skype.
 Informational interviews will last between fifteen and thirty minutes.
 The admissions office will contact applicants to schedule interviews once all application documents have been received.

 - GRE, GMAT, MCAT or LSAT scores: are not required, but should be submitted if taken by the applicant.
 If applicable, the Educational Testing Service (ETS) should directly send George Mason University Antonin Scalia Law School the GRE, GMAT, MCAT or LSAT score.
 The ETS school code for the law school is 2737.